 Sailing for a week on Glacier Bear with Captain Neil was one of the greatest vacations!
-We sailed from Sitka to Juneau, and we saw the most amazing wildlife.
+We cruised from Sitka to Juneau, and we saw the most amazing wildlife.
 We were one with the wilderness.
-The hiking, fishing, kayaking, paddleboard and photo opportunities were "bar none."
+The hiking, fishing, kayaking, paddleboard and photo opportunities were bar none.
 This is a wonderful and intimate experience.
-You'll be spoiled by the crew —Al and Jeff were on board with us.
+You'll be spoiled by the Crew—Al and Jeff were on board with us.
 And you will eat fresh and excellent food.

 An Alaska charter is the perfect union of wilderness and luxury travel.
 Welcome aboard Glacier Bear, a beautiful 95' yacht.
 While on board, you'll experience Alaska's legendary Inside Passage, an intricate network of pristine waterways, granite fjords, and islands of astonishing beauty.